jisc-services/Public-Documentation/PublicationsRouter/api/v4/MatchingConfig.md

 {
-    "name_variants": [ "list of name variants the institution is known by" ], "postcodes" : [ "list of postcodes where authors may list their affiliation address" ], "domains": [ "list of email or website domain names the institution owns or operates under" ], "grants": [ "list of grant numbers affiliated with the institution" ],
+    "name_variants": [ "list of name variants the institution is known by" ], "org_ids": [ "list of Organisation identifiers of form: 'TYPE: VALUE" ], "postcodes" : [ "list of postcodes where authors may list their affiliation address" ], "domains": [ "list of email or website domain names the institution owns or operates under" ], "grants": [ "list of grant numbers affiliated with the institution" ],